filp/whoops/README.md

 ## Authors

 This library was primarily developed by [Filipe Dobreira](https://github.com/filp).

-A lot of awesome fixes and enhancements were also sent in by our contributors, which you can find **[in this page right here]**(https://github.com/php-sbfc/whoops/contributors).
+A lot of awesome fixes and enhancements were also sent in by contributors, which you can find **[in this page right here](https://github.com/php-sbfc/whoops/contributors)**.